 The community is younger than average, with a significant number of residents in the 9th to 11th-grade age range.
 Education levels tend to be lower, with many individuals having not completed high school, and only a small percentage having attained a Bachelor's or higher degree.
 Correspondingly, the neighborhood's income distribution skews lower, with a higher percentage of households earning less than $35,000 per year.
 Many residents experience below poverty level incomes, and a large number of households with at least one person with a disability are present in the area.

-When it comes to housing, there is a higher number of vacant properties, both for rent and for sale, as well as a considerable number of seasonal or recreational residences.
+When it comes to housing, there is a higher number of vacant properties for sale, as well as a considerable number of seasonal or recreational residences.
 Housing units are predominantly mobile homes, with a smaller number of single-family homes built between 1990 and 2009.
 Homeownership rates are near the national average, but a significantly smaller proportion of renter-occupied units are present in the neighborhood.
-As the renter-occupied units score is below 80, no details about rent prices will be described.

 The employment landscape is unique, with an unusually high number of both men and women employed in agriculture, forestry, fishing and hunting, and mining.
 Satellite internet service usage is notably high, while the proportion of households relying solely on smartphones for computing is significantly above average.
 This neighborhood also features a considerable number of households with no internet access at all.